 Texas

-by Paul Joseph | Published January 22, 2021
+by Paul Joseph | Updated October 13, 2024

-Perched on the Trinity River in North Central Texas, Dallas was once a major industrial heartland that attracted huge numbers of cotton, cattle and later oil workers from across the south and midwest.
+Dallas was once a major industrial heartland that attracted huge numbers of cotton, cattle and later oil workers from across the south and midwest.
 That mercantile spirt has endured to this day, but is instead evidenced in more contemporary professions and trades, with Dallas’s central district now dotted with glass skyscrapers.
 At the same time, the city’s cultural scene has burgeoned with it, and is now up there with the very best in the region.
+Here are some of the best family-friendly things to see and do in Dallas.

 Always a safe bet for a fun family day out, Dallas Zoo has been attracting visitors since the last quarter of the 19th century, making it the oldest (not to mention largest) zoological park anywhere in Texas.
-Spread across some 106 acres on a site a few miles south of downtown Dallas, the zoo houses an impressive 2,000 animals, along with a renowned children’s area and special African habitat that can be viewed from a monorail.
-There are also daily keeper chats, as well as hands-on experiences such as the chance to feed giraffes.
+Spread across some 106 acres on a site a few miles south of downtown Dallas, the zoo houses an impressive 2,000 animals, along with a dedicated children’s area and special African habitat that can be viewed from a monorail.
+There are also daily zoo keeper talks, as well as hands-on experiences such as the chance to feed giraffes.

-LOCATION 650 South R L Thornton Freeway, Dallas HOURS Mon-Sun 9am-4pm
+650 South R L Thornton Freeway, Dallas / Mon-Sun 9am-4pm

 Dallas Zoo